Redocly/developer-portal-starter/developer-portal/configuration.md

 **Markdown files**

-A regular markdown file ends with a `.md` file extension.
-Utilize the regular markdown files when your content doesn't require any special components.
+A regular Markdown file ends with a `.md` file extension.
+Use regular Markdown files when your content doesn't require any special components.

-**Markdown extensions**
+**MDX files**

-A markdown extension file ends with a `.mdx` file extension.
-Learn more about [using markdown extensions here](markdown-extensions.mdx).
+An MDX extension file ends with a `.mdx` file extension.
+Learn more about [using MDX here](mdx.mdx).

 **Special files**